Baptism

 Anyone can be baptized, regardless of age.

 Baptisms typically take place during a regular Sunday worship service.
-We advise you to contact the church office in advance to arrange the baptism and have a conversation with the pastor.
+We advise you to contact the church office in advance to arrange the baptism and have a conversation with the minister.

 What is baptism?